Glenn Hegar

 Why do local governments grant tax abatements?

-Tax abatements reduce the cost to property owners of new development.
+Tax abatements reduce the cost of new development to property owners.
 This can help new businesses move to the region or help existing businesses expand.
 In return, the local government gets increased property values that will raise the tax base and, possibly, provide new jobs.

 What are the benefits of a tax abatement?